 Colorful analogies aside, the actual mechanics of combining both forms of learning within the XCAL framework amounts to merging the two different definitions of the floating threshold value.
 Biologically, we think that there is a combined weighted average of the two thresholds, using a "lambda" parameter to weight the long-term receiver average (self-organizing) relative to the medium-term synaptic co-product:

-It is reasonable that these lambda parameters may differ according to brain area (i.e., some brain systems learn more about statistical regularities, whereas others are more focused on minimizing error), and even that it may be dynamically regulated (i.e. transient changes in neuromodulators like dopamine and acetylcholine can influence the degree to which error signals are emphasized).
+It is reasonable that these lambda parameters may differ according to brain area (i.e., some perceptual brain systems learn more about statistical regularities, whereas other task-driven ones are more focused on minimizing error), and even that it may be dynamically regulated (i.e. transient changes in neuromodulators like dopamine and acetylcholine can influence the degree to which error signals are emphasized).

 Weight Bounding and Contrast Enhancement